Our History

 2006

-In 2006 Teva Pharmaceutical Industries acquired the Ivax Corporation, bringing together Teva's portfolio of generic medicines with a wider variety of products and new capabilities in respiratory care and branded pharmaceuticals in therapy areas such as Central Nervous System and oncology.
+In 2006 Teva Pharmaceutical Industries acquired the Ivax Corporation, bringing together Teva's portfolio of generic medicines with a wider variety of products and new capabilities in respiratory care and branded pharmaceuticals in therapy areas such as central nervous system and oncology.

 The sterile manufacturing site at Runcorn becomes part of Teva through the acquisition of IVAX Pharmaceuticals.